 Sec.
 2-426.
-Powers of the code enforcement special master.
+Powers of the code enforcement special magistrate.

-The code enforcement special master has the power and authority to:
+The code enforcement special magistrate has the power and authority to:

 - (1) Adopt rules for the conduct of code enforcement hearings. - (2) Subpoena alleged violators and witnesses to code enforcement hearings.
-Subpoenas may be served by the sheriff of the county. - (3) Subpoena evidence to code enforcement hearings. - (4) Take testimony under oath. - (5) Issue orders having the force of law to command whatever steps are necessary to bring a violation into compliance.
+Subpoenas may be served by the sheriff of the county. - (3) Subpoena evidence to code enforcement hearings. - (4) Hold hearings. - (5) Take testimony under oath. - (6) Issue orders having the force of law to command whatever steps are necessary to bring a violation into compliance, including but not limited to the imposition of administrative fines, costs of prosecution, and other noncriminal penalties.

 Sec.
 2-427.
-Penalties and liens.
+Administrative fines, costs, and liens.